Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 `MBEDTLS_MD_CAN_xxx` family.
 For ECC algorithms, we have similar `MBEDTLS_PK_CAN_xxx` macros.

-Note that in order to achieve that goal, even for code that obeys `USE_PSA_CRYPTO`, it is useful to impose that all algorithms that are available via the legacy APIs are also available via PSA.
+Note that in order to achieve that goal, it is useful to impose that all algorithms that are available via the legacy APIs are also available via PSA.

 Executing step 3 will mostly consist of using the right dependency macros in the right places (once the previous steps are done).